 As will everything else.
 Even his mother's understanding of the game.

 "I try to learn little bit when I see people talking on the TV to see ifI'm going to like it and my concern is I don't want him to get hurt,"Ana Sousa said.

 And when he got hurt last year, there was a bit of concern.

 "Oh, of course," Ana said.
-"But this is his dream and that decision is
+"But this is his dream and that decision isup to him."

 He has a huge decision coming up: His choice of college.

 "I'll go wherever Coach Paradiso thinks is best for me," Sousa said."I've trusted in him from the beginning and I'm not going to stoptrusting him now."